 Distributed load testing using cloud computing is an attractive option for a variety of test scenarios.
 Cloud platforms provide a high degree of infrastructure elasticity, making it easy to test applications and services with large numbers of simulated clients, each generating traffic patterned after users or devices.
 Additionally, the pricing model of cloud computing fits very well with the very elastic nature of load testing.

 Containers, which offer a lightweight alternative to running full virtual machine instances for applications, are well-suited for rapid scaling of simulated clients.
 Containers are an excellent abstraction for running test clients because they are lightweight, simple to deploy, immediately available, and well-suited to singular tasks.

-This solution demonstrates how to use Kubernetes Engine to deploy a distributed load testing framework.
+This solution demonstrates how to use GKE to deploy a distributed load testing framework.
 The framework uses multiple containers to create load testing traffic for a simple REST-based API.
 Although this solution tests a simple web application, the same pattern can be used to create more complex load testing scenarios such as gaming or Internet-of-Things (IoT) applications.
 This solution discusses the general architecture of a container-based load testing framework.
-For a tutorial with step-by-step instructions on setting up a sample framework, see the Tutorial section at the end of this document.
+For a tutorial with instructions on setting up a sample framework, see the Tutorial section at the end of this document.

 System under test